We have exciting plans to transform our port at Port Talbot into a major hub for floating offshore wind (FLOW) and green energy development.

 The port at Port Talbot has been at the forefront of industrial change before, and ABP’s vision for developing the port means it can be again.

 The port at Port Talbot has suitable tidal conditions, a natural sheltered deep-water harbour and large amounts of developable land.
-It is also ideally located close to emerging offshore wind opportunities in the Celtic Sea and beyond in terms of export potential.
+It is also ideally located close to emerging floating offshore wind opportunities in the Celtic Sea and beyond in terms of export potential.
 It sits within a region and communities which have a rich heritage of industry and a strong source of relevant skills and experience.

-Our exciting plan for the port provides a major growth opportunity for Wales and the UK.
+Our exciting plans for the port provides a major growth opportunity for Wales and the UK.
 We are working with our partners to create a world-class manufacturing and supply chain hub and provide opportunities for broader green energy and industrial activity.
 This offers the opportunity to spark wider economic regeneration across South Wales.

 Together with ABP’s port at Swansea, the proximity of Swansea Bay allows for coordination on construction support and provides a location for supply chain organisations to locate – maximising the benefits that floating offshore wind can achieve by co-location in these adjacent ports, only five nautical miles apart.
 We see the Swansea Bay being an essential foundation for a wider network of green growth opportunities.